Last Updated on July 5, 2026 by Daniel Globe

 Coastal Fall Drives

 From heritage roads to the shoreline, PEI’s coastal fall drives give you even more ways to take in the island’s autumn color.
 On the North Cape Coastal Drive, you’ll follow narrow red clay roads framed by crimson, gold, and orange leaves.
-Central Coastal Drive opens wide to the Atlantic, so you can pair leaf peeping with sweeping ocean views.
-On Points East, you’ll pass lighthouses and welcoming coastal communities, perfect for slow stops and fresh air.
-If you want to move beyond the wheel, the Confederation Trail lets you hike or cycle through glowing treelines.
-These coastal routes invite you to wander freely through autumn landscapes that feel both wild and deeply rooted in PEI’s history.
+The Central Coastal Drive opens wide to the Atlantic, pairing leaf peeping with sweeping ocean views.
+On Points East, you’ll pass lighthouses and small coastal communities that make good spots for a slow stop.
+If you want to move beyond the wheel, the Confederation Trail lets you hike or cycle through glowing treelines instead.

 Best Fall Activities on Prince Edward Island